-Note: Class BEGINS at 12:30 pm (T1) or 2:00 pm (T2).
+Note: Class BEGINS at 12:30 pm (T1) and at 2:00 pm (T2).
 It is expected that you will be in your seat and ready to go at the start of the class time.
 Plan to arrive to class 5 minutes prior to the scheduled start time.
-Students arriving after the start of class time [12:30 pm (T1) or 2:00 pm (T2)] will lose attendance points for that class.
+Students arriving after the start of class time will lose attendance points for that class.
 Excessive "lateness" will not be tolerated, it is disruptive to both the instructor and the class.
-Excessive lateness will result in classroom doors being locked at 12:30 pm (T1) or 2:00 pm (T2).
-Also, students leaving class prior to the scheduled end time will lose attendance points for that class unless arrangements have been made with the instructor prior to the class in which the student needs to leave early.
+Emergencies and special circumstances can typically be accommodated - especially when discussed with the teacher in advance.
+However, regular late arrivals and early departures are unwanted interruptions that affect the classroom as a whole.